|Field and Swamp: Animals and Their Habitats||

 |Cyclohexane (C6H12): Chair Conformation.
 Cyclohexane is a hydrocarbon consisting of a ring of carbon atoms, each bonded to two hydrogen atoms.
 Pictured is a 3-D model of the most typical arrangement of its atoms in space, as visualized in two dimensions by convention.|

 What should we really be doing to "follow the science"?
 Should it simply mean to accept unquestioningly the opinions of scientists in powerful government positions regarding public health, medical care, and even the details of our daily lives?
 Or should it mean to use our knowledge and reasoning skills to examine the bases of their judgments and rulings?
 Wouldn't it be a good idea to develop the skills to read influential scientific publications critically, or at least to get the background on technical terms politicians throw at us without explanation (and perhaps without understanding)?
+Most of all, shouldn't we develop the capability to ask those in such powerful positions the right questions, those about their intentions and the impact of their decisions on the public?
+Shouldn't we be entitled to ask, "Where are the data, and why are they interpreted the way they are?
+Why the foot-dragging on clinical trials?
+Is the technology we are asked to depend on properly tested?
+Does what seems to be a global problem mostly affect certain readily identifiable groups of people?"
+We also might be better judges of what the moral high road is where scientists have conflicts of interest, and we should persist in identifying what they are.

 This is why one might choose to study science, other than to prepare for a relevant career.
 You would learn the thought processes necessary to do valid science.
 It might help you not only to change the way you lead your daily life but to see how the world is run.
 It might change your perception of yourself as a person and as a citizen of a society that bases a large and increasing number of its laws and customs on the findings of scientific experts.
 You can begin by wondering what kind of person would make a good scientist and how to look at the world more rationally and with more curiosity.
 These essays tackle these big questions, but also some small day-to-day problems.
 Sometimes there is a connection between the two: sometimes what seems to be a personal problem on your part might be the door that opens your mind to a pervasive problem that troubles many people.